Go Back

 Feel free to add more coconut sugar if you like your muffins a bit sweeter.

-I like to pre-soak the pumpkin seeds for a few hours, this way they’ll expand a bit and they will become softer and easier to chew.
+I like to pre-soak the pumpkin seeds for a few hours, this way they’ll expand a bit and will become softer and easier to chew.

 Course: Breakfast, Dessert, Dinner, Lunch